ControlNet

 When Should You Use ControlNet?

-The best time to use ControlNet Modes is when you are trying to emulate the structure, linework, or general architecture of your reference image.
+The best time to use ControlNet Modes, also called Modifiers, is when you are trying to emulate the structure, linework, or general architecture of your reference image.
 Different modes can pick up poses, edges, lines, and even depth.

 Pose Mode